-Approval of the capital and operating levy referendum questions would result in a total tax impact of about $10 a month on an average-value home ($257,000 in Dakota County, $237,000 in Scott County) in the Lakeville Area Public Schools district.
+Approval of the capital and operating levy referendum questions would result in a total tax impact of about $10 a month on an average-value home in our district.
+In Dakota County, the average value home is $257,000; it is $237,000 in Scott County.

 Will the levy fund Orchard Lake and Impact Academy?

-Under the proposed operating levy, funding to restore elementary art instruction with art specialists and bring back fifth grade band would be applicable to all elementary schools, including Orchard Lake.
+Under the proposed operating levy, funding to restore elementary art instruction with art specialists and bring back fifth grade band would be applicable to all elementary schools.
+This includes Orchard Lake.

 Under the proposed capital levy, all elementary, middle and high schools would benefit from funding designated for STEM resources, security equipment and digital tools for learning.